Kreuzer-Interactive/Create/README.md

 Here's an improved documentation for CREATE4, formatted as a user guide:

-# CREATE4 User Guide
+# CREATE User Guide

-CREATE4 is a pixel art and game screen editor with special interaction points ("specials") for game development.
+CREATE is a pixel art and game screen editor with special interaction points ("specials") for game development.

 ## Basic Controls